Keep Calm and Work On

 If you need to work from home, consider the following:

-- Users are encouraged to take home any items from their Butler work spaces that will enable them to work comfortably from home.
+- Users are encouraged to take home any items from their Butler work spaces that will enable them to work comfortably from home, including your Butler desk chair.
 Before disconnecting monitors, it may be helpful to take a photo of the cables to aid you in reconnecting at home.
-Consider taking your Butler desk chair home as well.

 - Ergonomics - consider making ergonomic adjustments to your work from home setup to avoid discomfort/injury.
 Simple tips are available here.